Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 - `samples/java/sample-app-protection.sh`
 - `samples/java/sample-app-find-and-unprotect.sh`

-Perform the steps from [Additional settings for using the Developer Edition API Service](#additional-settings-for-using-the-developer-edition-api-service) to obtain the API key and password for setting the environment variables.
+Perform the steps from [Additional settings for using the AI Developer Edition API Service](#additional-settings-for-using-the-developer-edition-api-service) to obtain the API key and password for setting the environment variables.
 If you already have the API key and password, then proceed to export the environment variables.

 - For Linux and MacOS:
     ```